marcpetrecca1/react-coding-challange/README.md

-This is a coding challenge for prospective front-end and full-stack developer applicants applying to TechGuilds.
+This is a coding challenge for prospective front-end and full-stack developer applicants applying to Lexie.

 If you're unfamiliar with React, Facebook has put together a helpful tutorial that provides a quick introduction to the basics: https://reactjs.org/docs/hello-world.html